jrbH4CK/LittleEndianHexIP2Dec/README.md

   <img src="./img/transform.png" alt="Image 2" />
 </div>

 As we can observe on the image bellow the traduction is correct.
+If you want to use the scritp you can copy and paste in a file or simply download from the files.
 Thanks!